gbdev/pandocs/src/Interrupt_Sources.md

 special video effects](https://github.com/gb-archive/DeadCScroll).

-Example application: set LYC to WY, enable LY=LYC interrupt, and have the handler disable sprites.
-This can be used if you use the window for a text box (at the bottom of the screen), and you want sprites to be hidden by the text box.
+Example application: set LYC to WY, enable LY=LYC interrupt, and have the handler disable objects.
+This can be used if you use the window for a text box (at the bottom of the screen), and you want objects (sprites) to be hidden by the text box.

 ## INT $50 — Timer interrupt